-cbd (cannabidiol) is rapidly taking over the world’s market for natural wellness remedies.
+cbd (cannabidiol) is taking over the world’s market for natural wellness remedies.
 It has been suggested that cbd could be used to benefit a number of different issues and help maintain and support an active lifestyle.
-However, with so much growing support for the use of cbd for general health, there also comes the fear of cbd and drug testing, especially in the sporting world.
+However, with so much growing support for the use of cbd for athletes, there’s fear of cbd and drug testing, especially in the sporting world.

 1).
-If the cbd product you take has thc in it (even traces, although highly unlikely)
+You could fail a drug test if the cbd product you take has thc in it (even traces, although highly unlikely)

 2).
-The cbd product you take has been exposed to cross-contamination of banned substances.
-This is usually through poor manufacturing practice (e.g. THC or other banned substances that find their way into the products).
+You could fail a drug test if the cbd product you take has been exposed to cross-contamination of banned substances.
+This is usually through poor manufacturing practice. thc or other banned substances can often find their way into low-quality products).

-To avoid issues with cbd and drug testing, like failing a drugs test, you should avoid buying cbd from an unreliable producer or buying cheap cbd products.
+To avoid issues with cbd and drug testing in the uk, like failing a drugs test, you should avoid buying cbd from an unreliable producer or buying cheap cbd products.
 Always make sure that your cbd is pure and thc-free by getting your products from a verified reputable source.

-Many companies can provide fully tested 0% THC products.
+Many companies can provide fully tested 0% thc products.
 However, there are very few, if any, that can provide cross-contamination proof.
-Within the UK sports marketing, Informed Sports is the current benchmark standard for tested supplements and currently does not test cbd.
+Within the UK sports marketing, Informed Sports is the current benchmark standard for tested supplements and currently does not test cbd for athletes.

-This puts athletes who want to use cbd in a tough place.
-George Kruis (fourfive cbd-founder) says:
+This puts athletes who want to use cbd in a difficult situation.
+George Kruis (fourfivecbd co-founder) says:

-“If you are in any doubt then it is best to wait for a product that is firstly tested for thc and secondly tested for other contaminations.
-At the moment we know of no companies that do this and are excited to announce that in the near future we will have a product that ticks both those boxes specifically made for tested individuals.”
+“If you are in any doubt then it is best to use a cbd product that is firstly tested for thc and secondly tested for other contaminations.

 As athletes, we know the concerns we all have with cbd and drug testing in the uk.
 You want the benefits of taking cbd but are worried about failing a drug test.